Frequently Asked Questions

 Do you provide Meal Plans or do you only focus on Macro Counting?

-We do not do meal plans, nor do we recommend them for our clients.
+We do not do meal plans for competitors, nor do we recommend them for our clients.
 Current scientific research tells us that Restrictive Dieting (meal plans) are not sustainable.
 The data also suggests they have a higher risk associated with eating disorders than Flexible Dieting.
 That is not to say that meal plans do not work, they do…and for many people.
 But the data shows us that that there is a high correlation between Restrictive Dieting and binge eating.
 Which can lead to self-regurgitation and other eating disorders.
 Any time food choices are limited, the risks increase.
 HOWEVER, in the final few weeks of prep, we may provide one (created from foods the competitor has already been choosing on their own) to help take the stress off the competitor.
 We also provide your Show Day Meal Plan (again based upon foods you have chosen throughout your prep) and meal timing.

 Why should I use Flexible Dieting rather than following a meal plan?

 Dieting flexibly has been shown to be associated with a lower BMI than a rigid dieting approach.
 In addition, a rigid dieting approach was found to be correlated with overeating.
 Rigid dieting has also been shown to lead to an increased prevalence of eating disorders.
 Additionally, having a strict set meal plan all week followed by a “cheat day” or “cheat meal” which is basically a binge is a disordered pattern of eating.
 However, you choose the food you eat under our guidance.
 If you want to “eat clean” you may do so.
 The important thing is to be sure you hit your macronutrient daily goals.
 The food you eat to meet that goal is your choice.